ssiwan/KARMA/README.md

 ### Form Team
 _(RFI Requirements a, b)_

-Applying our [guidelines for forming agile teams](https://github.com/StanfieldSystems/KARMA/wiki/Form_and_Evolve_Team), Stanfield Systems established a six person team to develop the KARMA prototype and prepare documentation for the RFI response.
+Applying our [guidelines for forming agile teams](https://github.com/StanfieldSystems/KARMA/wiki/Form_and_Evolve_Team), Stanfield Systems established a six-person team to develop the KARMA prototype and prepare documentation for the RFI response.
 This multidisciplinary and collaborative team includes 8 of the PQVP AD-DS Labor Categories as specified below.

 - Product Manager (Christine Cox)
 - Technical Architect (Patrick Grogan)